-Dr. Glenn Nielsen is the director of Placement, director of Vicarage and Deaconess Internships, and professor of Practical Theology at Concordia Seminary, St. Louis.
+Dr. Glenn Nielsen is director of Placement, director of Vicarage and Deaconess Internships, director of Certification and professor of Practical Theology at Concordia Seminary, St. Louis.

 Nielsen has been a faculty member since 1990.
 In 2007 he also assumed responsibilities of the internship program for the Seminary’s Deaconess Studies program.

 His areas of interest and expertise include communication, rhetoric and homiletics.
 Particularly, Nielsen has studied the use of creative means within a sermon.

 Nielsen received his Master of Divinity (M.Div.) and Master of Sacred Theology (S.T.M.) from Concordia Seminary (1981, 1987).
 He also holds a Bachelor of Arts (B.A.) from Valparaiso University in Valparaiso, Ind.
 (1977), and a Master of Arts (M.A.) and a Doctor of Philosophy (Ph.D.) from Northwestern University in Chicago, Ill.
 (1989, 1993).